 The 3:30 group is led by Susan Hales, Laurie Surfas and Gary Massey.
 Both Susan and Laurie are ordained in the Order of Interbeing, and have been leaders in sanghas in the Plum Village tradition for many years.
 Gary is an aspirant for ordination in the Order of Interbeing.

-The Open Circle Mindfulness Group meets at the Center for Art and Spirit at the St. George’s Episcopal Church in West Asheville.
+All groups are currently meeting virtually, using Zoom.
+Until social distancing became necessary, the following was the case: The Open Circle Mindfulness Group meets at the Center for Art and Spirit at the St. George’s Episcopal Church in West Asheville.
 Please see the group information and map in the sidebar.
 If you have questions, please contact Ken Lenington at 828-768-1143 (call or text) or email at email@example.com.